ArunPrakashG/qMath/README.md

 ## Roadmap

 * Extensions methods for all types.
 * A Query builder.
 Basically, build a Math operation by parsing a string or by using Extension methods which returns 'Query' Instance with all the previous + the current operation.
+This allows to 'construct' a math operation in a fluent typing way.